 Loss of the signal void character of the superior sagittal sinus as well as both transverse sinuses.

 10 day old baby with history of preterm labor presented with respiratory distress and convulsions, once stabilized sent for emergency MR sequences.
-The baby was in a very bad clinical condition, and only T1 and T2 axial planes were obtained before the patient became dyspnoeic and had a seizure tha required transfer back to the ICU.
+The baby was in a very bad clinical condition, and only T1 and T2 axial planes were obtained before the patient became dyspneic and had a seizure that required transfer back to the ICU.

 MRI findings suggest a grade IV germinal matrix haemorrhage.
 Unfortunately the patient did not survive; there is a 90% mortality rate in grade IV germinal matrix haemorrhages.